 The Office of Financial Aid at Mississippi Valley State University coordinates all financial aid assistance offered to students.
 The purpose of financial aid is to assist students who seek to obtain a baccalaureate or a master's degree.
 Financial Aid is the economic assistance available to help students meet their educational expenses while attending Mississippi Valley State University.
 Financial assistance may be a combination of or in the form of Federal Grants, Federal Work Study, Federal Stafford Loans and Scholarships.
-Students seeking federal financial aid are required to complete the Free Application for Federal Financial Aid (FAFSA) each year at www.fafsa.ed.gov or they may call 1-800-4-FED-AID (1-800-433-3243).
+Students seeking federal financial aid are required to complete the Free Application for Federal Financial Aid (FAFSA) each year at www.StudentAid.gov or they may call 1-800-4-FED-AID (1-800-433-3243).
 All aid is contingent upon the student meeting all eligibility and admission requirements to Mississippi Valley State University.
 An award is made once the Financial Aid Office receives a valid Student Aid Report (SAR).
-The priority deadline for consideration of all programs is April 1 of each year.
+The priority deadline for consideration of all programs is December 31st of each year.

-Mississippi Valley State University does not require students to complete a university financial aid application to receive assistance.
+Mississippi Valley State University does not require students to complete a university financial aid application to receive assistance except if a student plans on attending Summer school sessions.

-FEDERAL STUDENT AID PROGRAMS

-Federal Pell Grant
+FEDERAL STUDENT AID PROGRAMS Federal Pell Grant

-The PELL Grant is a major source of financial aid usually awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
+The PELL Grant is a major source of financial aid usually awarded only to undergraduate students who have not earned a bachelor's or a professional degree that meet the Student Aid Index (Formerly known as Expected Family Contribution).requirements.